HaxeFoundation/haxelib/www/documentation-files/faq.md

 ---

 ### How do I remove my haxelib?
 At the moment there is no way to remove a library from the registry, because this could break existing projects.
-If there serious issues like vulnerabilities or copyright infringements, please contact contact@haxe.orgs with the emailaddress of your account.
+If there serious issues like vulnerabilities or copyright infringements, please [create an issue](https://github.com/HaxeFoundation/haxelib/issues/new?labels=support) and explain.

 ---